Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 Consider supporting development of Vanilla RTX — maybe you'll find your name here next time!

 # PSA
+This thing's ignored here yeah? probably not, it gets poured in like the others, it tries to retrieve and print all #/##/### types regardless
 ### app update announcement
 📯 3.1 Update brings Dynamic Announcements to effectively communicate the latest information surrounding Minecraft RTX, app features, pack updates, and more.
 Please read before dismissing them (because that's an option!)
 ### reactor temp announcement
 🟦 RTX Reactor is set to become free as a part of the Vanilla RTX App.
 It'll be time-intensive, you can support my projects on Ko-Fi to help my plans come to fruition faster!

 # PackUpdateAnnouncements
 Resource pack related announcements will appear here.
 Auto-refreshes every few hours.